-1 Exchange of information and summary of seal catches in 2011.

-- 2. Exchange of information and summary reports of research activities in 2011.

-- 3. The status of stocks and management advice for 2012.

-- 4. Research program for 2012+.

-- 5. Other issues

-- 6. Adoption of report
+- 1 Exchange of information and summary of seal catches in 2013. - 2.
+Exchange of information and summary reports of research activities in 2013. - 3.
+The status of stocks and management advice for 2014. - 4.
+Research program for 2014+. - 5.
+Other issues - 6.
+Adoption of report

-1. EXCHANGE OF INFORMATION AND SUMMARY OF SEAL CATCHES IN 2011
+1. EXCHANGE OF INFORMATION AND SUMMARY OF SEAL CATCHES IN 2013

-Norwegian catches in the Greenland Sea in 2011 was taken by 4 vessels, whereas no Russian seal vessels participated in the area.
-Due to the uncertain status for Greenland Sea hooded seals, no animals of the species were permitted taken in the ordinary hunt operations in 2011.
+Norwegian catches in the Greenland Sea in 2013 was taken by 4 vessels, whereas no Russian seal vessels participated in the area.
+Due to the uncertain status for Greenland Sea hooded seals, no animals of the species were permitted taken in the ordinary hunt operations in 2013.
 Only some animals were taken for scientific purposes.
-The 2011 TAC for harp seals in the Greenland Sea was set at 42 400 1+ animals (where 2 pups balance one 1+ animal), i.e. the removal level that would reduce the population with 30% over the next 10 year period.
-Total catches in 2011 were

-10,134 (including 5,361 pups) harp seals, representing 24% of the identified sustainable levels.
+The 2013 TAC for harp seals in the Greenland Sea was set at 25 000 1+ animals (where 2 pups balance one 1+ animal), i.e. the removal level that would reduce the population with 30% over the next 10 year period.
+Total catches in 2013 were 16,033 (including 13,911 pups) harp seals, representing 54% of the identified sustainable levels.

 A possible reduction in harp seal pup production in the White Sea may have prevailed after 2003.
-Due to concern over this, ICES recommended that removals be restricted to 30 062 animals in the White and Barents Sea in 2011.
-The Joint Norwegian-Russian Fisheries Commission has followed this request and allocated 7 000 seals of this TAC to Norway.
-On this background, Russian sealing in 2011 was planned to be continued using the new boat-based approach introduced in the White Sea catch in 2008.
+Due to concern over this, ICES recommended that removals be restricted to the estimated sustainable equilibrium level (TAC) of 15,827 1+ animals (where 2 pups balance one 1+ animal) in the White and Barents Seas in 2013.
+The Joint Norwegian-Russian Fisheries Commission (JNRFC) has followed this request and allocated 7,000 seals of this TAC to Norway.
+On this background, Russian sealing in 2013 was planned to be continued using the new boat-based approach introduced in the White Sea catch in 2008.
 This catch, using ice class vessels fitted with small catcher boats, would focus primarily on weaned pups (beaters), to a much less extent on adult seals.
 No white-coats would be taken.
-However, as was also the case in 2009 and 2010, Russian authorities implemented a ban of all White Sea pup catches.
-Despite considerable effort from PINRO specialists to explain that a sustainable harvest from the population would be perfectly possible, the Russian authorities concluded that all pup catches in the White Sea should be banned in 2011.
-Due to this, there were no Russian harp seal catches in the White Sea in 2011.
-One Norwegian vessel made an attempt to conduct hunting in the southeastern Barents Sea in 2011 - however, due to late start (departure from Tromsø on 20 April) there were very little ice left in the traditional hunting areas in the East Ice and only 200 1+ animals were taken.
+However, as was also the case in 2009-2012, Russian authorities implemented a ban of all White Sea pup catches.
+Despite considerable effort from PINRO specialists to explain that a sustainable harvest from the population would be perfectly possible, the Russian authorities concluded that all pup catches in the White Sea should be banned in 2013.
+Due to this, there were no commercial Russian harp seal catches in the White Sea in 2013.
+No Norwegian vessel aimed for this hunting area in 2013.